Berlin repeats support for EU human rights sanctions

 Already a member?

-The European Commission and the EU foreign service have been drafting the legal acts behind the project since last December.
+The European Commission and the EU foreign service have been drafting the legal acts behind the project for over six months.

 But if they do not put them forward in the next few weeks, Germany, a vocal supporter of the sanctions, will run out of time to shepherd them into force before its presidency ends, as it had expected to do.

-Ursula von der Leyen, the commission president, also promised a "European Magnitsky Act" in a recent speech to MEPs, calling the sanctions after Sergei Magnitsky, a late Russian anti-corruption activist.
+Ursula von der Leyen, the commission president, also promised a "European Magnitsky Act" in a recent speech to MEPs, naming the sanctions after Sergei Magnitsky, a late Russian anti-corruption activist.

 And the foreign service told this website: "All involved are working hard to ensure that the sanctions regime is up and running as soon as possible".